Imam Hossein University: Background

 In 1963, Iran placed all military factories under the Military Industries Organization (MIO) of the Ministry of War.
 Over the next fifteen years, they produced small arms ammunition, explosives, and mortar rounds and fuses.
 They furthermore produced rifles and machine guns under West German license.
 Additionally, they assembled helicopters, jeeps, trucks, and trailers from imported kits.
 However, the Iran Revolution stopped all activities.
 The MIO was unable to operate without foreign experts, so it lost much of its management ability and control over its industrial facilities by 1981.

 In late 1981, the revolutionary government brought together all military industrial units and placed them under the Defense Industries Organization (DIO).
 By 1986, a large number of infantry rifles, machine guns, and mortars and some small-arms ammunition were being manufactured locally.
 However, they required some specialists and technicians.
 For this purpose, they opened several universities and colleges, e.g. Imam Hossein University, Baqiyatallah Medical Sciences University, and Malek-Ashtar University of Technology, directly or indirectly linked to DIO by mid-1980s.

 Prior to 1989, they began working on the ballistic missiles program was responsibility of the missile unit in IRGC.
 In 1989, the Ministry of Defense and the Guards merged to form the Ministry of the Armed Forces Logistics, and the IRGC's facilities were merged into the Defense Industry Organization.
 By the mid-1990s, they were reportedly responsible for Iran's missile programs, headed by the Aerospace Industries Organization (AIO).

-On 18 June 2025, during the Iran–Israel war, Israeli airstrikes targeted Imam Hussein University.
+On 18 June 2025, during the Twelve-Day War, Israeli airstrikes targeted Imam Hussein University.
 The strike reportedly resulted in at least 15 fatalities, including IRGC personnel, and caused significant structural damage to parts of the campus.
 The university was among several high-profile Iranian sites hit during a wave of Israeli attacks on military and strategic installations.